There’s something so appealing about the way the Amish live.

 Their simplicity, their family values, their work ethics, just to name a few.
 But, what most Americans idolize about the Amish are things easily obtained.
 Well most of us wouldn’t dream of living without electric or even try to follow the rules, we can capture some of the simplicity that draws people to their way of life.

-In all reality, they are just like us…they are Christians, mothers, fathers, and children, and they have the same struggles as we do.
+In all reality, they’re just like us…they’re Christians, mothers, fathers, and children, and they have the same struggles as we do.
 They worry about their children and how to provide for their families.
-But what’s so captivating about them is they live as close to the land as possible, are very family oriented and they approach a more sustainable, back-to-basics way of living.
+But what’s so captivating is they live as close to the land as possible, are very family oriented and they approach a more sustainable, back-to-basics way of living.

 Changing the way you live starts with YOU!
 By making just a few small changes in your life you will soon be slowing down and living a more sustainable life.

 P.S.
 Do you like what you are reading?

 Are you looking to slow down and live a simpler life?

 I am so happy you’ve landed here and I can share some of the simple living principles that have made a huge difference in our lives.

 To give you a place to start I have created a “5 Steps to Simple Living Guide“ that I am offering to you free.

 Along with this free download, is included a complimentary subscription to our weekly Our Simple Homestead Newsletter.
 Each week you’ll receive simple living tips, homesteading ideas, old-fashion recipes and every once in awhile a touch of the Amish lifestyle.